spacesailor24/QuorumNetworkManager/README.md

 # Running from config

 By setting options in the `config.js` file, users can now start a node with `node setupFromConfig.js`.
+To start a raft coordinating node, simply run `node setupFromConfig.js`

+## Running with pm2

+Install pm2: `npm install pm2@latest -g`

+Start the script with `pm2 start setupFromConfig.js`.
+To list all pm2: `pm2 l`, to stop all: `pm2 stop all`.
+To completely unload all pm2 processes: `pm2 kill`.

+## Start a 2 node Istanbul network

+There are environment variables that can also be set.

+`IP=<coordinating node ip address> KEEP_FILES=false NODE_NAME=node1 CONSENSUS=istanbul pm2 start setupFromConfig.js`

+To connect a 2nd node to the network:

+`IP=<ip address of 2nd node> COORDINATING_IP=<coordinating node ip address> ROLE=dynamicPeer KEEP_FILES=false NODE_NAME=node2 CONSENSUS=istanbul pm2 start setupFromConfig.js`

+## Troubleshooting

-Tip1: use `killall -9 geth constellation-node` to make sure there are no other running instances of geth or constellation-node
+Use `killall -9 geth constellation-node` to make sure there are no other running instances of geth or constellation-node.

-Tip2: start this script with `screen node setupFromConfig.js`.
-Detach from screen with `Ctrl + A + D`.
+To ensure you are starting from a clean slate:
+1. `pm2 stop all`
+2. `pm2 kill`
+3. `killall -9 screen`
+4. `killall -9 geth constellation-node`

 # Running from cli prompt